 Lighting throughout the Hill and Guest House is undergoing a retrofit to LED bulbs.
 Based on current installations, more than 6,000 light bulbs have been replaced, saving an estimated 1.4 million kWh of electricity annually—enough to power nearly 150 homes for a year (EPA Equivalencies Calculator).
 In addition old heating, ventilation, and air conditioning (HVAC) units are being replaced by more efficient, new units.

 Drinking fountains are being retrofitted with water bottle filling stations to promote the use of reusable water bottles and reduce waste.
-Refilling water bottles instead of drinking from plastic bottled water saves energy, water, and money.
-It reduces the amount of plastic produced and polluted.
+Refilling water bottles instead of drinking from plastic bottled water saves energy, water, and money while decreasing the amount of plastic produced and polluted.

 Showers and faucets continue to be retrofitted with low flow shower heads and aerators.
 Ultra-low flow fixtures continue to be piloted across the Hill.